What is Operational Expenditure?

 Common Components of Operational Expenditure

-• Maintenance: Regular upkeep of network infrastructure.
+• Maintenance: Regular upkeep of equipment and infrastructure.

-• Salaries: Compensation for employees managing and maintaining the network.
+• Salaries: Compensation for employees and contractors.

 Strategies for Reducing Operational Expenditure